What is Black Mold?

 Detecting the Presence of Mold

 - Of course, the most obvious indicator of mold is the presence of dark spots in walls, ceilings, and floors.
+In high moisture areas, black mold can often be confused with mildew.

 - However, when you walk into a building or individual room and you quickly smell a musty odor, this also is a strong indicator that there is a mold issue.
 When mold is hidden under flooring or carpets, this mold smell may actually be the primary indicator of the presence of mold.